 The Blood Service uses the gender based on the donor’s official personal identity code.
 If the personal identity code is changed after a sex change operation, the person's gender is changed also in the donor registry.

-It is true that haemoglobin does not give a full picture about blood donors iron reserves, and indeed plenty of attention has been paid to blood donors’ iron reserves in recent years in Europe, with research results published in Denmark and England, for example.
+It is true that haemoglobin does not give a full picture about blood donors iron reserves, and indeed plenty of attention has been paid to blood donors’ iron reserves in recent years in Europe, with research results published in Denmark, England and Finland, for example.
 Tens of thousands of donors have taken part in the research.

 Blood donors’ quality of life does not seem to be dependent on their ferritin values.
-Even if you donate blood regularly, your quality of life or adverse symptoms related to donating will not increase.
 That is, there does not seem to be any change in quality of life or symptoms even if the ferritin levels became or remain lower.

 The results of the above-mentioned large surveys seem to be somewhat different from was to be expected on the basis of previous findings.
 Previously it was thought that low ferritin levels would reduce quality of life considerably.
 However, this did not happen to blood donors.